Managing agents

 throttle set limit

-With this setting, as you can see, the total number of concurrent builds on hypervisor1 is limited to 2, and CloudBees CI will enforce this as you can see in the executor state in [throttle-img-usage].
+With this setting, the total number of concurrent builds on hypervisor1 is limited to 2, and CloudBees CI enforces this in the executor state.
 Two builds are already running, so the third job sits in the queue.

 Kubernetes agents